Botanical Name: Episcia cupreata

 Place flame violet near a window, but away from direct sunlight, which can scorch its leaves.
 Also keep your plant away from heat vents or drafty windows.

 High humidity is a must.
-It's a good idea to use a pebble tray or room humidifier for flame violet.
+It's a good idea to use a pebble tray or room humidifier for your plant.
 If the leaves get brown edges and flower buds shrivel without opening, the air is too dry.

 Repot in spring every couple years to refresh the soil.
 Flame violet has shallow roots and a spreading habit, so a wide, shallow pot works best.
 Or, you can put the plant in a hanging basket and allow the stems to trail over the side of the pot.